Wykenz/testrepo/bash_standards/guidelines/coding_guidelines.md

 			exit 1
 		fi
 	done
 }

-## cd into directories
-Instead of just running "cd /tmp/test", create a method called `lcd` and use this method to move between folders.
-This will ensure that the script will exit if the cd was not successful.

-Example:

-	function lcd {
-		cd "${1}" || exit 3
-	}

 ## Checking if a string contains another one
 Use `grep -q` when checking for a substring.